 You should also note that the local planning authority may have removed some of your permitted development rights by issuing an Article 4 direction.
 This will mean that you have to submit a planning application for work which normally does not need one.
 Article 4 directions are made when the character of an area of acknowledged importance would be threatened.
 They are most common in conservation areas.
 You will probably know if your property is affected by such a direction, but you can check with the local planning authority if you are not sure.

 4D Planning are able to advise you whether your proposed extension falls under Permitted Development and is "lawful" or whether you will need to apply for planning permission.
-If you are entitled to build under Permitted Development, then you will need to prepare an application to the local council for a “Certificate of Lawfulness”.
-You will need a full set of scaled architectural drawings showing the existing site and buildings as well as all the proposals.
-4D Planning's consultants will prepare all the documentation and architectural drawings, all to scale, to meet all the requirements of the local council.
+If you are entitled to build under Permitted Development, then you will need to prepare an application to the local council for a “Certificate of Lawfulness” or a Certificate of Lawful Use.
+You will need a full set of scaled architectural drawings showing the existing property and the proposed layouts and changes to the property.
+4D Planning's consultants will prepare all the documentation and architectural drawings, all to scale, to meet all the requirements of the local Council.